The CEFC Board oversees the efficient and effective operation of the CEFC.

 Ms Wakefield Evans is a non-executive director of Macquarie Group Ltd, Lend Lease Corporation Ltd, Metlife Insurance Limited, Viva Group Energy Limited and the national board of the Australian Institute of Company Directors.
 She is also a member of the Takeovers Panel, on the board of the University of New South Wales Foundation and a Director of the Goodes O’Loughlin Foundation Limited.
 She is also a former non-executive director of Chief Executive Women, BUPA, Asialink and Asialink Business.

 Ms Wakefield Evans has almost 30 years of legal experience.
 She was a partner of King & Wood Mallesons for 20 years before retiring from the partnership in September 2013.

-During her time at King & Wood Mallesons, Ms Wakefield Evans held a variety of part-time and full-time management positions, including Managing Partner, Practice and Managing Partner, International (located in the Hong Kong office) with responsibility for the development and growth of the international practice and the Hong Kong, China and London offices of King & Wood Mallesons.
+During her time at King & Wood Mallesons, Ms Wakefield Evans held a variety of part-time and full-time management positions, including as Hong Kong based Managing Partner - Practice and Managing Partner – International, with responsibility for the development and growth of the firm’s international practice and its Hong Kong, China and London offices.

 Ms Wakefield Evans' key areas of industry expertise include resources and energy, infrastructure, airports, financial services, technology and media and communication.

 Ms Wakefield Evans was appointed to the CEFC Board with effect from 7 August 2017 for five years.